scheideman/CarND-Behaviour-Cloning-Project/README.md

 - For the loss function I used mean squared error and used the ADAM learning algorithm.
 The Adam optimizer is nice because it automatically adjusts the learning rate over epochs unlike SGD.
 - I used ~150,000 images (left, right, center) and split them 90/10 for the training/validation sets.
 See line 79 in model.py
 - The images used I created in the simulator(lake track) using a combination of driving in the center of the road as well as recovering from bad positions.
 In addition I drove both directions around the track, and I also used the left and right camera images.
-- For testing I used the mountain track.
+- For testing I ran the simulator in autonomous mode on the mountain track.

 #### Other Hyperparameters
 - 7 epochs over ~45000 images were used.
 I found this number from trial and error.
 Anymore epochs seemed to cause overfitting.